gvwilson/sensibleadventures/cloudherd/reboot.md

     - Flares up: "I'm not a child!"
     - Indy (reasonably): "Then you'll understand that what I'm telling you to do is sensible."
     - In bed, suddenly tired, listening to the murmur of conversation, wondering why Thokmay was in the jitty

+07. Discovered!
+- goal: heighten tension
+  - bring royalists into the picture (and set the clock ticking)
+  - give Bonzon an excuse to lock things down
+  - show the danger that Noxy is in
+  - increase mystery around Thokmay
+- plot:
+  - cleaning up after the storm
+    - no fire, just lots of water damage
+    - children playing "don't step in the lava" with the puddles
+    - Granna Fee: "Something must have riled those clouds up"
+  - soldiers on patrol
+    - Indy challenges it
+    - Bonzon: "Anyone could be sneaking around."
+    - Indy scoffs
+    - Bonzon: "Ask your daughter"
+    - Indy waits until he's gone before rounding on Noxy
+    - Noxy confesses that she saw someone
+    - Indy cuts her off before she can say that she thought it was Thokmay
+    - Noxy: "Why don't you ever let me finish what I'm saying?"
+    - Indy: "Why can't you just---"
+  - interrupted by soldiers
+    - two royalist rangers
+    - both apprehended: Kulbinder chased them toward one of the patrols
+    - being brought up now
+    - their bird got away - "A crow, I think."
+    - Dorbu: "Gifted?"
+    - soldier: "Don't know, honored."
+    - Bonzon joins them (crisply) "Assume the worst"
+  - crowd gathering
+    - Bonzon: "Everyone be about their business"
+    - Indy (sharply): "This *is* our business, colonel."
+    - Aft: "Does this mean there's an army coming?"
+    - murmurs of fear in the crowd
+    - Dorbu (speaking before Bonzon can): "Unlikely."
+    - Bonzon (glowering): "But not impossible.
+The Fifth was just a few days behind us."
+    - Bonzon: "And even if we *had* taken down that bird, they'll come looking for their rangers."
+    - Grappa Gas: are you going to fight here?
+    - Bonzon (impassive): "Only if they come after us, and only if you let them get here."
+    - shocked silence
+    - Bonzon: "I've seen what your clouds can do."
+    - Indy: "No!"
+  - patrol returns with rangers
+    - brief description
+    - Noxy wonders if the smaller could have been who she saw the night before
+    - Aft: "We can put them in the cave"
+    - Kulbinder: "I'll have another look in the forest"
+  - prisoners taken to the cave
+    - Bonzon (looking at the lock): "They'll be through that in a heartbeat"
+    - Aft (eager to please): "We can nail it shut"
+    - ranger tricks Aft into letting him do the nailing
+    - makes his escape
+    - Noxy is sent to the gate to warn them
+  - Thokmay is at the gate (the only one wearing his battle mask)
+    - Thokmay: "I'll find Kulbinder"
+    - Noxy (panting): "Just let him go?"
+    - Corporal Choegyal: "Because he's seen everything"
+    - *FIXME*: this is kind of weak
+  - Thokmay and Noxy in the forest
+    - Thokmay undoes his mask as soon as they're in the trees
+    - shows woodcraft skills
+    - Noxy doesn't have (or value) them: she's a cloudherd
+    - she feels the forest pressing on her
+    - is this what magic feels like? is she losing her mind?
+  - Kulbinder joins them
+    - Kulbinder (to Thokmay): "You shouldn't have come.
+And you shouldn't have brought *her*."
+    - Thokmay: "He could be anywhere."
+    - Noxy: "But if you can tell where they fought..."
+    - Thokmay (firmly): "Anywhere."
+    - Noxy's head twinges again: she can feel where he is
+    - points and describes the scene
+    - then she falls over

 ------------------------------------------------------------